awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 ### Option 3: Delete the volume if you no longer need it<a name="work_volumes_impaired_option3"></a>

 If you want to remove the volume from your environment, simply delete it\.
-For information about deleting a volume, see [Deleting an Amazon EBS volume](ebs-deleting-volume.md)\.
+For information about deleting a volume, see [Delete an Amazon EBS volume](ebs-deleting-volume.md)\.

 If you have a recent snapshot that backs up the data on the volume, you can create a new volume from the snapshot\.
-For more information, see [Creating a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.
+For more information, see [Create a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.

-## Working with the Auto\-Enabled IO volume attribute<a name="volumeIO"></a>
+## Work with the Auto\-Enabled IO volume attribute<a name="volumeIO"></a>

 When Amazon EBS determines that a volume's data is potentially inconsistent, it disables I/O to the volume from any attached EC2 instances by default\.
 This causes the volume status check to fail, and creates a volume status event that indicates the cause of the failure\.
 If the consistency of a particular volume is not a concern, and you prefer that the volume be made available immediately if it's **impaired**, you can override the default behavior by configuring the volume to automatically enable I/O\.
 If you enable the **Auto\-Enabled IO** volume attribute \(`autoEnableIO` in the API\), I/O between the volume and the instance is automatically re\-enabled and the volume's status check will pass\.
 In addition, you'll see an event that lets you know that the volume was in a potentially inconsistent state, but that its I/O was automatically enabled\.
 When this event occurs, you should check the volume's consistency and replace it if necessary\.
 For more information, see [EBS volume events](#monitoring-vol-events)\.